Skip to content

 }

-License keys are provisioned by the license server when an RSL license is registered for a digital asset, and a client with a valid RSL license token can retrieve the associated key using the /key endpoint.
+When an RSL license is registered for a digital asset, the license server provisions an associated encryption key.
+A client holding a valid RSL license token can retrieve this key using the /key endpoint.

 Endpoint